jonnngo/Cherry-G80-0528-Custom-PCB-/README.md

 9/2/2026
 I have completely redone the schematic and pcb.
 I squared the matrix making more room for the indicator LEDs, the matrix now takes 22 pins instead of 28.
+The traces for the columns and rows a little messier now because of this.
 The "forehead" is much smaller now, so there should be no problems with fixing a cable to the board and fitting in the original case.
 1. Still need to add the 2 mounting holes
 2. connect the +3.3V pins
 3. connect ground pins to the ground planes